-You can eat and drink normally on the day of your appointment.
-If you have a morning appointment, we advise that you have breakfast and if you have an afternoon appointment have your lunch prior to attending.
+It's important you have something to eat and drink on the day of your appointment.
+If you have a morning appointment, we advise that you have a light breakfast and if you have an afternoon appointment have your lunch prior to attending.
+Please bring a pair of slippers and a dressing gown to get changed into during your appointment.
+Please bring a sanitary towel for after the procedure as you may experience some bleeding.
+The nurse will be able to provide sanitary products on request.

-Please note